matomo-org/developer-documentation/docs/5.x/writing-a-record-builder.md

 # Writing a RecordBuilder

-RecordBuilders encapsulate the smallest units of log aggregation logic required to generate records for a plugin.
+RecordBuilders encapsulate the smallest units of aggregation logic required to generate records for a plugin.

-They define two methods: `aggregate()` which builds the actual `DataTable` and numeric records to insert into archive tables and `getRecordMetadata()` which returns information about what records the `RecordBuilder` builds.
+They define two methods: `aggregate()` which builds the actual `DataTable` & numeric records to insert into archive tables, and `getRecordMetadata()` which returns information about what records the `RecordBuilder` builds.

 `aggregate()` will generally aggregate data from log tables to create records, but it does not have to.
 An example of a use case